 Subdivision is the process of dividing land or an existing building into two or more lots.
 Each lot then has a separate title and can be sold separately.
 A planning permit is generally required for all types of subdivision.
 A planning permit is the first step in the process of obtaining new titles for subdivided land.
 The Horsham Planning Scheme determines whether a planning permit is required for the subdivision of land.

 The best way to find out whether you need a planning permit for a subdivision is to speak to a planning officer before you lodge an application.
+If it is a residential subdivision you are proposing, please visit the Residential Subdivision page for further information.

 How to subdivide